Woody Guthrie

-Guthrie was married three times and fathered eight children.
+Guthrie married three times and fathered eight children.
 His son Arlo Guthrie became nationally known as a musician.
-Woody died in 1967 from complications of Huntington's disease.
+Guthrie died in 1967 from complications of Huntington's disease, inherited from his mother.
 His first two daughters also died of the disease.

-Biography

-Early life: 1912–31
+Early life

 Guthrie was born July 14, 1912, in Okemah, a small town in Okfuskee County, Oklahoma, the son of Nora Belle (née Sherman) and Charles Edward Guthrie.
 His parents named him after Woodrow Wilson, then Governor of New Jersey and the Democratic candidate who was elected as President of the United States in fall 1912.
 Charles Guthrie was an industrious businessman, owning at one time up to 30 plots of land in Okfuskee County.
 He was actively involved in Oklahoma politics and was a conservative Democratic candidate for office in the county.
 Charles Guthrie was reportedly involved in the 1911 lynching of Laura and L. D. Nelson.
 (Woody Guthrie wrote three songs about the event in the 1960s.
 He said that his father, Charles, became a member of the Ku Klux Klan during its revival beginning in 1915.)

-Three significant fires occurred during Guthrie's early life.
+Three significant fires impacted Guthrie's early life.
 In 1909, one fire caused the loss of his family's home in Okemah a month after it was completed.
 When Guthrie was seven, his sister Clara died after setting her clothes on fire during an argument with her mother, and, later, in 1927, their father was severely burned in a fire at home.
 Guthrie's mother, Nora, was afflicted with Huntington's disease, although the family did not know this at the time.
 What they could see was dementia and muscular degeneration.